ridika-2004/HealthEd/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or features you'd like to add.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is free to use, modify, and share for personal or educational purposes.
+No attribution is required, but it’s appreciated.
+Commercial use is not allowed, please respect the original work.